 - 1) Monitoring the movements and composition of its deposits on a daily basis; - 2) Monitoring the adherence to regulatory ratios, including eligible liquid assets ratio (ELAR) and lending to stable resources ratio (LSRR) on a daily basis.
-As of reporting date ELAR stands at 18.10%, well above the minimum requirement of 10% (without incentive from CBUAE) and 7% (after reduction in the requirement from CBUAE), whereas LSRR stands at 70.52% as against the maximum allowed of 100% by CBUAE. - Developing contingency plans and opening up new funding lines in the treasury and inter-bank markets of other GCC countries; - 4) Developing stress testing scenarios to assess the impact on the Bank in extreme stress; and - 5) Bank as of the reporting date holds sovereign marketable securities amounting AED 2.4 billion which can be utilised in case of extreme liquidity shortage, if required.
+As of reporting date ELAR stands at 21.67%, well above the minimum requirement of 10% (without incentive from CBUAE) and 7% (after reduction in the requirement from CBUAE), whereas LSRR stands at 66.83% as against the maximum allowed of 100% by CBUAE. - Developing contingency plans and opening up new funding lines in the treasury and inter-bank markets of other GCC countries; - 4) Developing stress testing scenarios to assess the impact on the Bank in extreme stress; and - 5) Bank as of the reporting date holds sovereign marketable securities amounting AED 2.4 billion which can be utilised in case of extreme liquidity shortage, if required.

-As at 31 December 2020, out of CBUAE's total funding program of AED 50 billion under ZCF, an amount of AED 825.8 million has been earmarked for the Bank, maturing on 30 June 2021.
-The Bank has pledged Islamic certificate of deposits of equivalent amount to CBUAE against ZCF.
-The benefit has been passed onto customers in the form of payment reliefs (installment deferrals).
+Out of CBUAE's total funding program of AED 50 billion under ZCF, an amount of AED 825.8 million was earmarked for the Bank.
+As of 31 December 2021, the Bank has completely repaid the amount back to CBUAE.
+The benefit from this funding has been passed onto customers in the form of payment reliefs (installment deferrals).
 The Bank continues to accrue profit on payment deferrals provided to the ijara financing receivable customers and there will be no significant change to the present value of future cash flows due to these deferrals.
 Currently, the Bank is closely monitoring its liquidity position and risks arising due to the COVID-19 crisis.

 c.
-Market risks
+Market risk